Steel City Striders Running Club Charter

 9. Alteration

-The Club’s constitution can only be altered by a majority vote of those members present at an Annual (or Special) General Meeting.
+The Club’s Charter and Constitution can only be altered by a majority vote of those members present at an Annual (or Special) General Meeting.

 10. Dissolution